aeraki-mesh/website/content/en/docs/v1.0/tutorials/circuit-breaking.md

 EOF
 ```

-Now there are three endpoint under the thrift-sample-server service, among them the thrift-sample-server-fake deployment have no thrift sample server, so the corresponding endpoint "172.19.0.102" can not handle client requests.
+Now there are three endpoint in the thrift-sample-server service, among them the thrift-sample-server-fake deployment have no real thrift server, so the corresponding endpoint "172.19.0.102" can not handle client requests.
 From the client log, you can see that there is an error message once in every three requests:

 ```bash
 ➜  ~  aerakictl_app_log client meta-thrift --tail 0 -f